Revolut's trading fees

 - Premium: 5 orders

-- Metal: 10 orders
+- Metal and Ultra: 10 orders

-Commission fee amount is the greater of 0.25% of the order amount if you are a Standard, Premium or Metal customer, or the minimum fee of A$1.99.
+Commission fee amount is the greater of 0.25% of the order amount if you are a Standard, Premium, or Metal customer, or the minimum fee of A$1.99.

 Custody fees